Who Invented Pickleball? Unlikely History Of The Sport

 1965: Invention and Inventors

-"Who invented pickleball?" you might ask.
+"What is pickleball?" "who invented pickleball?" "why is pickleball called pickleball?" you might ask.
 Our story begins in 1965 on Bainbridge Island, Washington, with three dads - Joel Pritchard, Bill Bell, and Barney McCallum.
 Home from golf one summer afternoon, they found their kids bored and restless.
 Unable to locate the shuttlecock for a game of badminton, they opted for a wiffle ball and makeshift paddles, thus setting the stage for a sport that would eventually sweep the nation.

 For the court, they used Pritchard's old badminton court.
 But, how exactly did we get from a badminton court to a modern day pickleball court?
-Where did its unique dimensions come from?
+Where did pickleball court dimensions come from?

 The Genesis of the Pickleball Court